 Here, for example is his description of how sentences move a reader:

 “…words so precisely placed that in combination with other words, also precisely placed, they carve out a shape in space and time.”

-Fish is a keen advocate of literature, and once he defines his view of what sentences are, what they do and how they do it, he unpacks the process. for one, he looks closely at language construction.
-Because just as carpenters love the smell of timber and the sound of a hammer on the head of nail, writers (those for whom language is part of the job, and the pleasure of writing) are prone to a fascination with language—not only meaning, but its sound and shape as well—and the nuts and bolts of sentences.
-Fish examines structure, syntax, grammar and usage all in his clear, easy style.
-Words can be lumbering, maddeningly opaque things, a point Fish affirms: “Before the words slide into their slots, they are just discrete items, pointing everywhere and nowhere.”
+Fish is a keen advocate of literature, and once he defines his view of what sentences are, what they do and how they do it, he unpacks the process.
+He looks closely at language construction—just as carpenters love the smell of timber and the sound of a hammer on the head of nail, writers (those for whom language is part of the job and pleasure of writing) are prone to a fascination with language.
+Not only meaning, but its sound and shape as well.
+Fish examines structure, syntax, grammar, and usage all in his clear, easy style—a good thing, because words can be lumbering, maddeningly opaque things, a point Fish affirms: “Before the words slide into their slots, they are just discrete items, pointing everywhere and nowhere.”

 I wholeheartedly agree with his advice for writers to “make language so transparent a medium that it disappears and interposes no obstacle or screen between the reader and the thing it points to.”
 Though it’s one thing to intend that in one’s sentences and an altogether different thing to achieve.
 I learned a lot from this book, and felt well-advised by Fish.
 As a curator of sentences, he has excellent taste.
 Here, he cites a line from Anthony Burgess’s novel Enderby Outside (1968):

 And the words slide into the slots ordained by syntax, and glitter as with atmospheric dust with those impurities which we call meaning.

 As sentences go, that one definitely hold its own.